-You usually cannot prevent a miscarriage.
-So if it happens, try not to heap guilt onto yourself -- you've done nothing to cause this.
+You usually can’t prevent a miscarriage.
+So if it happens, try not to heap guilt onto yourself.
+You've done nothing to cause this.

 Signs and Symptoms of Miscarriage

-These may be signs of something other than a miscarriage.
-To be safe, though, call your doctor if you have any of these signs or symptoms.
+These may also be signs of something else.
+To be safe, call your doctor if you have any of these signs or symptoms:

 Signs of Infection

 A miscarriage can also cause an infection.
-If you have any of the following signs of infection, contact your doctor right away.
+If you have any of these signs, contact your doctor right away.
 You may need to go to the doctor's office or to the emergency room.

 Diagnosing and Treating Miscarriage

-Your doctor will confirm a miscarriage by performing a pelvic exam and an ultrasound.
+Your doctor will confirm a miscarriage with a pelvic exam and an ultrasound.
 If the miscarriage is complete and your uterus is clear, you may not need more treatment.

-If the uterus is not clear, you may need one of these treatments:
+If the uterus isn’t clear, you may need one of these treatments:

-If you need treatment after a miscarriage, discuss with your doctor which option might be better for you.
-For example, treating a miscarriage with medicine is not an option if you have an infection.
+If you need treatment after a miscarriage, talk with your doctor which option might be better for you.
+For example, treating a miscarriage with medicine isn’t an option if you have an infection.